Blog Main Image

 4. Proactively Manage Friction Points in Real-Time

-Onboarding friction points—the crucial moments when merchants hesitate, struggle, or give up—need to be spotted early and handled with clear, proactive steps.
+Onboarding friction points are the crucial moments when merchants hesitate, struggle, or abandon the process.
+These moments need to be identified early and addressed with clear, proactive steps.

 Spotting Drop-Off Points Using Data and Alerts